dooblem/bsync/README.md

 * Move your sync dirs without loosing sync memory (filelists stored inside directories in `.bsync-snap-*` files)
 * Auto disable permissions on fat filesystems
 * MacOSX support (requirement: GNU find installed)
+* Non-interactive mode (Batch-mode), allow to use crond to do auto-sync.

 Limitations:
 * files ownership ignored (would matter if syncing from root user, but sufficient for regular users)